-- How will I know what medication is best for me?
+How will I know what medication for Crohn's disease is best for me?

 You and your doctor will work together to find the right medications for your disease based on your symptoms.

-- How will I know when I need surgery?
+How will I know when I need surgery for Crohn's disease?

 Many people with Crohn's will need surgery at some point, usually to remove a severely damaged part of the intestine.
 Surgery is often recommended when symptoms continue despite high doses of steroids; when complications like abscesses, fistulas and obstructions occur; and when there is significant bleeding or the colon has become perforated.